satishgunjal/Hydroponic-Room-Automation/README.md

 ## List of material
 - Raspberry Pi
+- 5V, 2A charger and micro USB charging cable
+- 5V, 1A charger and micro USB charging cable
 - 5V 10A 8 channel relay (For resistive load)
 - 5V 30A single relay baord (For indusctive load)
 - Adafruit  DHT22 temperature & humidity sensor